Learning Module

 Retributivist Justifications of Punishment

-- Distinguish punishment from other ways a government might impose burdens on its population
+- Distinguish punishment from other ways that a government might impose burdens on its population.

 Watch